 Student Accounting, Billing, and Cashier Services ensures the proper billing of your student account and provides professional, prompt, courteous service to resolve financial problems on an individual basis.
-They manage the charges and credits on your account including tuition, fees, housing, dining, miscellaneous fees and payments for every semester that you attend Rutgers.
+They manage the charges and credits on your account including tuition, fees, housing, dining, and payments for every semester that you attend Rutgers.

 Students can use the following guidelines to track and manage their financial accounts.